aws, re:Invent

 Workshops

 Interactive sessions where you work in small groups or alone to build a solution.
 Workshops can be a great way to test a new service or feature on a topic that you don't know.
 However, workshops quickly become a "copy & paste exercise" even on a 400-level.
 I have done my fair amount of workshops and still have not found one that I truly enjoyed.
-NOTE!
-That you MUST bring your own laptop
+Note, you MUST bring your own laptop.

 Builders’ Sessions

 Just like workshops but in a shorter and smaller setup.
 Builders’ sessions focus more on experimenting than workshops, a good way to mix up your day.
-NOTE!
-That you MUST bring your own laptop
+Note, you MUST bring your own laptop.

 Keynotes